What is Mindfulness?

 Mindfulness is the ability to objectively recognise what is happening in our thoughts, emotions and bodies in the present moment – as they are occurring – without immediately reacting to them and trying to fix, change, judge or avoid them.

 One can begin to develop an unconditional acceptance of the present moment and create space between thoughts and reality.
-Practitioners describe benefits of emotion regulation and sharpness of mind.
+Practitioners describe benefits such as better emotional regulation and sharpness of mind.